 This course gives students the opportunity to continue their creative writing on a more intensive and complex level.
-Prerequisite: ENG 281 with a 'C' or higher OR consent of instructor.
 Prerequisite: ENG 281 with a 'C' or higher OR permission of instructor.

 ENG 291 MYTHOLOGY

 Heroes, monsters, quests, and romance!
 This course will examine enduring archetypes that run through world mythology.
 Myths are older than the written word, and they have shaped cultures for centuries.
 From Beowulf to Homer and Cinderella to Superman, these are the stories that help us make sense of the world.
 What do these stories have in common?
 And why do we continue to be drawn to these types of narratives?
 The course explores mythology through the ages from ancient monsters to medieval knights and princesses and even modern day superheroes.
 The course is offered fully online via Blackboard.
 Prerequisites: ENG 102 with a 'C' or higher.